tobimori/kirby-crumble/README.md

 The best approach is always to avoid having a 'cookie banner' altogether.
 But let's be real – sometimes you need them, be it just for iFrame embeds or other third-party scripts.
 Crumble provides a solid foundation for cookie consent, though remember that compliance ultimately depends on how you implement it.
 Crumble is provided 'as-is' with no warranty or guarantees.
 Read the [license agreement](https://plugins.andkindness.com/license-agreement) for more details.

+The included texts and translations are for illustrative purposes only and should not be considered legal guidance.

 If you need something more automated with legal guarantees, commercial services like [Cookiebot](https://www.cookiebot.com/) might be a better fit.

 ## What Crumble offers